andrewberls/andrewberls/README.md

 * Basic multi-user blog engine with access-restricted permission support
 * Users can create and manage blog posts/drafts by logging into a private backend
 * Paginated public listing of posts

-### To Do
-* Add ability for other post formats, e.g. link or image
-* Post tag support
+* Post-tag association and ability to filter by tag
-* Post comments
+* Comments on posts